LibrePCB/LibrePCB/dev/doxygen/pages/workspace.md

 ## v<VERSION>/ {#doc_workspace_version_dir}

 For each major application version, a separate directory is created to store workspace metadata (e.g. settings) and libraries.
-These directories are called for example `v0.1`, `v1` or `v2`.
-A specific application version will only access the metadata/libraries of its corresponding directory, all other `v*` directories will be ignored.
+These directories are named according the file format version of the application (e.g. `v0.1`, `v1` or `v2`).
+A specific application version may access the metadata/libraries of its corresponding directory or any older version directory.
+Directories of newer versions will be ignored.

+## v<VERSION>/settings.lp {#doc_workspace_settings_file}

+This file contains workspace settings (selected language/locale, measurement unit, ...).

 ## v<VERSION>/libraries/ {#doc_workspace_libraries_dir}